Medically reviewed by Drugs.com. Last updated on Aug 8, 2020.

 Off Label Uses

-Cryptosporidiosis-associated diarrhea in HIV-infected patients
+Cryptosporidiosis-associated diarrhea in patients with HIV

 Dientamoeba fragilis infection